arangodb-helper/arangodb/docs/upgrade_spec.md

   upgrade failure, or `false` otherwise.
 - `reason` a string that describes the state of the upgrade plan in a human readable form.
-- `servers_upgraded` an integer containing the number of servers that have been upgraded.
+- `servers_upgraded` an array containing objects describing the servers that have been upgraded.
-- `servers_remaining` an integer containing the number of servers that have not yet been upgraded.
+- `servers_remaining` an array containing objects describing the servers that have not yet been upgraded.

 ## Failures